openplans/openblock-old/docs/install/setup.rst

 =======================

 Please drop a line to the `ebcode google group <http://groups.google.com/group/ebcode>`_ or visit the IRC channel ``#openblock`` on freenode with any problems you encounter.
-We're glad to help.

 .. _requirements: